 So, your character's Power Level

-.
+is off the scale.
 That's just swell!
 Too bad it doesn't actually mean

 Weight scale doesn't quantify power by Random Power Ranking